GET IN TOUCH

 1. When the Lien Attaches

-• The lien remains active until the Iowa Department of Revenue confirms that the full amount of tax, interest, and penalties has been paid.
+A tax lien attaches when unpaid taxes become due and remain outstanding.
+This occurs automatically under Iowa Code §422.26.
+The lien covers real and personal property, including homes, vehicles, business assets, and financial accounts, and it remains active until the Iowa Department of Revenue confirms that the full amount of tax, interest, and penalties has been paid.

 2. Filing a Notice of Tax Lien

-• To make the lien official, the Iowa Department of Revenue files a Notice of Tax Lien with the county recorder where the taxpayer’s property is located.
+To make the lien official, the Iowa Department of Revenue files a Notice of Tax Lien with the county recorder where the taxpayer's property is located.
+Once filed, the lien becomes a matter of public record, which means lenders, buyers, and others can see it during property or title searches.
+This filing protects the state's claim and serves as formal notice that a tax debt must be resolved before the property can be freely transferred.

 3. Recording Fees and Indexing

-• These records ensure transparency and make it easy to verify the lien’s existence or confirm when it has been released.
+The county recorder's office charges a fee to record and index the lien.
+Recorders list the lien under the taxpayer's name, note the filing date, and assign a reference number.
+These records ensure transparency and make it straightforward to verify the lien's existence or confirm when it has been released.

 In summary, the Iowa tax lien process begins automatically after unpaid taxes are due and ends only when the Department of Revenue confirms that the tax debt has been resolved.
-Prompt action—such as contacting the department or arranging a payment plan—can help prevent further collection steps and protect your property from additional complications.
+Prompt action — such as contacting the department or arranging a payment plan — can help prevent further collection steps and protect your property from additional complications.

 How Long Does an Iowa Tax Lien Last

-• Extensions: Before the ten-year period ends, the Department of Revenue can extend the lien by filing a renewal notice with the county recorder’s office.
+• Extensions — Before the ten-year period ends, the Department of Revenue can extend the lien by filing a renewal notice with the county recorder's office.
 Each extension adds another ten years, and there is no limit to the number of extensions that may be filed.

-• Automatic lapse: If the department does not extend the lien before the expiration date, it lapses automatically and no longer encumbers the taxpayer’s property.
+• Automatic lapse — If the department does not extend the lien before the expiration date, it lapses automatically and no longer encumbers the taxpayer's property.

-• Early release: The department may release a lien sooner if the tax debt is satisfied, declared uncollectible, or settled through an approved arrangement.
+• Early release — The department may release a lien sooner if the tax debt is satisfied, declared uncollectible, or settled through an approved arrangement.

 How to Remove or Resolve an Iowa Tax Lien

 Removing or resolving an Iowa tax lien begins with understanding why it was filed and the options available under Iowa law.
 When someone fails to pay taxes on time, the Iowa Department of Revenue records a lien to secure the money owed.
-Once recorded, it affects the taxpayer’s property, credit, and ability to borrow or refinance.
+Once recorded, it affects the taxpayer's property and ability to borrow or refinance.
 Fortunately, the department provides several options to help taxpayers resolve a delinquent account and restore their standing.

 1. Full Payment and Standard Release

-• Payments can be made through GovConnectIowa, by mail, or in person at an Iowa Department of Revenue office.
+Payments can be made through GovConnectIowa or by mail to the Iowa Department of Revenue.
 The taxpayer may need to provide a confirmation form or receipt for processing.

 2. Expedited Release for Property Sales or Refinancing

-• The taxpayer should contact the Department’s Central Collections Unit to determine the current payoff amount and provide documentation of the pending sale or mortgage refinance.
+Taxpayers who need to sell or refinance specific property may request an expedited release.
+This allows the department to process the release more quickly to meet transaction deadlines.
+The taxpayer should contact the Department's Central Collections Unit to determine the current payoff amount and provide documentation of the pending sale or mortgage refinance.
+Upon receiving payment, the department coordinates with the closing agent or title company to file the release promptly.

 3. Partial Lien Release